Best AK47 Rifles You Can Buy for Under $1000

 Century Arms C39V2

-Century Arms is probably one of the the only US manufacturers we trust when it comes to a US made AK-47.
+Century Arms is probably one of the the few US manufacturers we trust when it comes to a US made AK-47.
 So with that being said, the C39V2 is a solidly made AK firearm and can be trusted to deliver.

 Our Grade